 BPA on Money and in Recycled Paper

 BPA receipts not only affect us directly, but they spread BPA to other aspects of our lives.
 A Safer States study found BPA on 21 out of 22 dollar bills it tested, presumably the result of contact with thermal receipts.
 And when tossed in with regular paper waste, thermal paper receipts contaminate the recycling stream as well.
-Sadly, a Dresden University study found BPA in recycled toilet paper, with thermal paper considered to be the culprit.
+Sadly, a Dresden University study (PDF) found BPA in recycled toilet paper, with thermal paper considered to be the culprit.

 Protect Yourself: First, do not put thermal paper in the recycle bin.
 Throw it in the garbage.
 After that, the question of whether to use recycled paper is tricky.
 Which is worse?
 Cutting down virgin forests to wipe our butts?
 Or exposing ourselves to the small amounts of BPA found in recycled toilet paper?
 I posed this question to Mia Davis, BPA Coordinator for Clean Water Action, who said that while it’s important to consider our aggregate exposure to toxic chemicals like BPA, we must not lose sight of the bigger picture.
 Our forests are crucial for sequestering carbon to stave off global climate change.
 She personally still uses recycled toilet paper, and so do I. Of course, you can avoid the issue altogether by installing a bidet, rinsing with pitcher of water as is done in Indian bathrooms, or switching to “family cloth.”
 And cutting your consumption of disposable paper products in general (paper towels, facial tissue, etc.) will help conserve resources and reduce exposure to BPA in recycled paper.